Polar Mounds on Strangeon Stars: the Neutrino Emission from Ultraluminous X-ray Pulsars: Heat transport from strangeon star surface

 In this section, we discuss the heat energy transport from SS surface.
 According to our results, the temperature at the base of the polar mound exceeds $10^9\, \rm K$, and this thermal energy can be transported along the SS surface to other regions.
 The heat flux is related to the temperature gradient through Fourier’s law, ${\bf F} = - \kappa \nabla T $, where the thermal conductivity $\kappa$ is primarily determined by electron-phonon interactions.
 The typical value is $1.2 \times 10^{20} \, \rm erg\,K^{-1}\, cm^{-1}\, s^{-1} $ \citep{1976ApJ...206..218F, 2009arXiv0905.3818Y}.

-In this work, we adopt a one-dimensional approximation for the temperature gradient, $\nabla T \simeq (T_{\rm C} - T_p) / R_{\rm s}$, where $T_{\rm C}$ is the base temperature of the polar mound (see Fig. \ref{fig: column_SS}), $T_p \simeq 2-3 \, \rm keV$ \citep{Middleton:2014kva, Kumar:2025cpm}.
+In this work, we adopt a one-dimensional approximation for the temperature gradient, $\nabla T \simeq (T_{\rm base} - T_p) / R_{\rm s}$, where $T_{\rm base}$ is the base temperature of the accretion column (see Table \ref{tab: Table_5907}), $T_p \simeq 2-3 \, \rm keV$ \citep{Middleton:2014kva, 2025MNRAS.536..340K}.
 Assuming that the high-temperature region corresponds to the base of the accretion column, the luminosity associated with heat transport can be expressed as

 It should be noted that $L_{\rm heat}$ is independent of the mass accretion rate.
 The bottom of the thermal mound is connected to the SS surface, allowing energy to be transported as heat.
 Meanwhile, the thermal mound loses energy through neutrino emission, and the outer regions of the accretion column also radiate energy via photons.
 In the following section, we discuss the neutrino and photon luminosities separately and compare the estimated flux levels with the neutrino background and the sensitivities of current neutrino telescopes.